 Electrical safety in rented homes

-They must keep wiring and installations in safe working order.
+They must keep wiring and electrical things like plug and light sockets in safe working order.

 As a tenant, you must: